negligible-mass/minifreak-converter/README.md

    **Name it whatever you like** — MiniFreak V doesn't care; `User` is just a tidy convention.
 The one rule is that it must contain **files only**: sub-folders nested inside it are not read.
-4. Copy every `.raw12b` into your folder under `Samples\`, and every `.raw` into your folder under `WT\`.
+4. Copy the *contents* of the converter's `Samples\` folder into the folder you just made under `Samples\`, and likewise for `WT\`.
 5. **That's it.** MiniFreak V picks up new content as soon as it lands; no restart or rescan is needed.

 ### macOS

 1. Convert, and unpack the result — double-click the .zip.
 Safari may have unzipped it already, so look for a folder rather than an archive.
+You'll have a `Samples/` folder and a `WT/` folder, already flattened.
 2. In **Finder** press <kbd>⇧⌘G</kbd> and paste:
    ```
    /Library/Arturia/Samples/MiniFreak V/Factory